wangyifan349/CipherNoteVault/README.md

 ## 📄 License

 CipherNote Vault is released under the **GNU General Public License v3.0 only**.
-Source files include:

 ```text
 SPDX-License-Identifier: GPL-3.0-only
 ```

-For GitHub, choose GNU GPLv3 or add the official GPLv3 text as `LICENSE`.